kolenaIO/kolena/docs/automations/extract-bounding-box-metadata.md

 ### Object Count

-**Object count** is a simple count of bounding boxes in a group of bounding boxes.
+**Object Count** is a simple count of bounding boxes in a group of bounding boxes.
 You can use this value to monitor how your model performance changes when there are a few or many objects to detect in an image.

 ### Object Type Count